 An extension of Materials Processing, this course focuses on woodworking and carpentry skills at the next level.
 Specific and safe use of already introduced power equipment is reviewed and more specialized equipment is introduced.
 Coursework can include classroom work including discussions and testing, but is centered on planning and executing the building of a quality project(s).
-The expectation is that the projects of students in this class will involve the same areas of emphasis with higher level-skills and more detailed planning than in the introductory class.
-All students will benefit from being self-motivated, paying attention to detail, and having a desire to produce quality products. lt is expected that students will be planning personal-project(s) that they will take home with them.
-There is a fee equal to the cost of such projects, unless exception has been obtained from instructor or administration.
+The expectation is that the projects of students in this class will involve the same areas of emphasis with <a href="https://night-n